Different Dakota: SD State wins 1st FCS title over ND State

-FRISCO, Texas (AP)A different Dakota is celebrating a national championship nearly two decades after the border-state rivals moved up together to the Division I level.

-”I continue to think back in 2004 and wondering how it was going to work out.
-Well, this is pretty sweet how it’s worked out,” coach John Stiegelmeier said after South Dakota State won its first Football Championship Subdivision title Sunday.

-Mark Gronowski threw three touchdowns and ran 51 yards for another score as the Jackrabbits won 45-21 win over North Dakota State, which lost for the first time in its 10 FCS title game appearances since the move from NCAA Division II.
+FRISCO, Texas (AP) — Mark Gronowski threw three touchdowns passes and ran 51 yards for another score as South Dakota State won its first national championship with a 45-21 win Sunday over North Dakota State, which lost for the first time in its 10 FCS title game appearances.

-As a true freshman two seasons ago, Gronowski tore the ACL in his left knee on the opening series of the FCS title game.
-Now nearly 20 months after a loss in that unprecedented spring finale, and after the quarterback missed the entire 2021 season, the Jackrabbits (14-1) are national champs in Stiegelmeier’s 26th season at his alma mater.
+As a true freshman two seasons ago, Gronowski tore the ACL in his left knee on the opening series of the Football Championship Subdivision title game.
+Now nearly 20 months after a loss in that unprecedented spring finale, and after the quarterback missed the entire 2021 season, the Jackrabbits (14-1) beat their border-state rival for the biggest prize in coach John Stiegelmeier’s 26th season at his alma mater.

 “It’s really a storybook ending for us,” Gronowski said.